 Today I am proud to share with you an email interview I conducted with Stephen Kinkaid, the owner of Big Wet Fish, a web hosting company based in Northern Ireland.

-I should say, I am a customer and BWF fanboy - so was very glad to get this interview, I think a lot of hosting companies could learn from what BWF are doing.
+I should say, at the time of writing I was a customer - so was very glad to get this interview, I think a lot of hosting companies could learn from what BWF are doing.

 Anyway, onto the interview!